 No spark?
 Then try another lead (completely swap leads if necessary).
 If the misfire moves with the lead, the lead is toast.
 If the misfire stays at #4, then maybe the distributor cap is toast.
 Make sure all wires are seated properly, the cap is clean, both inside and out, and check for hairline cracks.
 Have a look at the posts inside the cap - do they all show similar burn marks where the spark jumps from the rotor arm to the post?
 Maybe there is too much gap on the #4 post (bad cap?).

 I presume you've correctly gapped the points?
 Points just barely opening may fail to open for one cylinder.
 16 thousandths of an inch is the correct setting.

 Low compression usually means either a burned exhaust valve, or worn out piston rings.
 You can test for this.
 Squirt about 10 ml (10cc) engine oil in the spark plug hole of the bad cylinder (try and squirt it in a circle around the cylinder using a syringe), and do a compression test again immediately.
 If the pressure is better, then the rings are badly worn (the oil seals them a small amount).
-If the pressure is not changed, then the exhaust valve is burned.
+If the pressure is not changed, then the exhaust valve is probably burnt.
 Engine oil will help seal leaky rings a little, but won't help a burned valve, so this test usually works quite well.
 If this test gives you results, then you will know if the cylinder heads need to be fixed, or if the pistons and cylinders need to be replaced.

 For fun you could then wait a while and then do that cylinder again.
-If the compression has dropped at all, that confirms that the oil was filling gaps and has now drained away, so the rings in that cylinder have died.
+If the compression has dropped at all, that confirms that the oil was filling gaps and has now drained away, so the rings in that cylinder have worn.

 If one valve is burned, ALL exhaust valves must be replaced.
-The exhaust valve is the hottest part of the VW engine (they glow red hot when you work the engine hard), and if one is damaged the others will soon follow, so you always replace all the exhaust valves together.
+The exhaust valve is the hottest part of the VW engine (they glow dull red when you work the engine hard), and if one is damaged the others will soon follow, so you always replace all the exhaust valves together.
 (The inlet valves don't work nearly so hard - you don't have to worry about them).

 Questions and Answers